Anawrahta: Arakan

 Anawrahta's next conquest was north Arakan (Rakhine).
 He marched over the pass from Ngape near Minbu to An in Kyaukphyu, and then laid siege to Pyinsa, then the capital of Arakan.
 He reportedly tried to bring home the giant Mahamuni Buddha but could not.
 He did take away the gold and silver vessels of the shrine.

 There is no single unified Arakanese account to corroborate the event.
 Surviving Arakanese chronicles (from the 18th and 19th centuries) mention at least two separate raids from the east, as well as "visits" by Anawrahta and Kyansittha.
 According to the Arakanese accounts, the attacks from the east ousted kings Pe Byu and Nga Ton in succession.
 However, the dates are off by centuries with the ousted kings having reigned in the late 8th to early 9th centuries, 10th to 11th, or 11th to 12th centuries.

 At any rate, as was the case with the Shan Hills, Anawrahta's suzerainty over north Arakan (separated by the Arakan Yoma range) was nominal.
 The "conquest" may have been more of a raid to prevent Arakanese raids into Burma, and some historians (Lieberman, Charney) do not believe he (or any other Pagan kings) had any "effective authority" over Arakan.
 If Pagan never established an administrative system to govern Arakan, it continued to foster a vassal relationship for the remainder of Pagan dynasty, occasionally placing its nominees to the Arakanese throne.
 Moreover, the Burmese language and script came to dominate the Arakan littoral over the next centuries.
 With Burmese influence came ties to Ceylon (Sri Lanka) and the gradual prominence of Theravada Buddhism.

 Pateikkaya

 Anawrahta also received tribute from the Buddhist kingdom of Pateikkaya (ပဋိက္ခယား, [bədeiʔ kʰəjá]).
 The location of the small kingdom remains in dispute.
 The Burmese chronicles report the location as northwest of Arakan and its kings Indian.
 But British historian GE Harvey reckoned that it was more likely nearer to the eastern Chin Hills.
+The Tripura State was described as "Patikara" in Maharajoang, an ancient historical book of Bramhadesh.

 External relations

-As his kingdom expanded, Anawrahta came into contact with the Nanzhao Kingdom (the erstwhile home of the Burmans) in the northeast, and in the southeast, the Khmer Empire, the main power of mainland Southeast Asia at the time.
+As his kingdom expanded, Anawrahta came into contact with the Dali Kingdom (the erstwhile home of the Burmans) in the northeast, and in the southeast, the Khmer Empire, the main power of mainland Southeast Asia at the time.
 He assisted fellow Theravada Buddhist Ceylon in its war against Hindu Chola invaders.